Saturday, 27 August 2005

 Cortona - Little monkey with the mother

 Cortona is a small medieval town about 100 km north of Rome.
-Europe is dotted with such towns, with forts on the the top of hills, made for defending the citties from attacks.
+Europe and especially Italy, is dotted with such towns, with forts on the the top of hills, made for defending the citties from attacks.
 Unfortunately many of such citties are ghost towns since living there is difficult.

 In Italy, the road from Rome to Florence has a number of such cities placed on the top of hills, the most famous of which, is Orvieto, with a wonderful cathedral.